 All field trips will have a lab component with quantitative and/or qualitative data.
-Field trips will be taken to at least four of the following: a water treatment plant, a cemetery, a coal power plant, the football field, a farm and a landfill.
-Any field trip that is unable to be taken will have a "virtual field trip" component.
+Field trips will be taken to at least four of the following: a water treatment plant, a cemetery, a coal power plant, the football field, a farm and a recycling plant.